sm360/aws-tool/README.md

 ```

 ## Configuration
- In order to connect to AWS API, you will need to add a file named `aws.json` in the `config/` directory.
+ In order to connect to AWS API, you will need run the `aws-tool-setup` command.
- Here is the expected format of the configuration:
+ This command will create `~/.awstool.conf` that will follow this template:

 ```
  {